nikkobilitza/GDPoweR-Data-Visualization/README.md

    If some columns are missing within a dataframe, keep the empty columns intact, including their headers.
 Do not delete them.

 ##### Time Zones
-The script assumes that the input data is in UTC, which it converts to CEST.
-If your data is not in UTC or your target timezone is not CEST, you must adjust the script to correctly read and convert the data to your target time zone.
+The script assumes the input data is in UTC and converts it to CEST.
+If your data is in a different time zone or your target time zone is not CEST, you must modify the script accordingly.
+Specifically, update all instances of tzone = "Europe/Berlin" to match your desired time zone.
+Likewise, if your input data is not in UTC, adjust all occurrences of tz = "UTC" to reflect the correct source time zone.

 ##### Base Pay Types
 The spreadsheet and script are configured to process three distinct types of base pay.
-Ensure your input aligns with the expected format for accurate results.

 For questions or assistance, please contact Nikko Bilitza at bilitza@euro.centre.org.

 DATAFRAME 1: payments
-Unit of observation: individual orders
+Unit of observation: individual orders or payments Required columns:
-Required columns:
 $time_stamp: Timestamp of the payment.
 Format this as a date-time value (e.g., "2023-01-01 01:00:00").
-$pay_a, $pay_b, ...: Columns for various forms of base pay per order.
+$pay_a, $pay_b, ...: Columns for various forms of base pay per timestampped payment.
 Each column should contain numeric values representing different types of base payment.
 If there is only one column for base pay paste it into pay_a and leave the rest blank.
 $total_tips: Total tips received.
-This should be a numeric value indicating the sum of tips for an order.
+This should be a numeric value indicating the sum of tips for an order or payment.

 DATAFRAME 2: schedules
 Unit of observation: individual shifts